vero-code/venture-assist-ai/README.md

 ## 📄 License & Contribution

 This project is licensed under the MIT License.
 When using this software, please remember to provide appropriate attribution to the original author.

+> Note on the scope of the hackathon: For the purposes of this hackathon, the project is focused on demonstrating the functionality of the multi-agent system.
+Accordingly, some aspects, such as multi-user management and session persistence, have been simplified, assuming use by a single "test" user.
+The development of a full production version will include expansion of these capabilities.